BHSPitMonkey/homeassistant-garmin-mapshare/README.md

 Given a user's MapShare link name and (if required) password, this custom component will periodically pull data from their KML feed and create a handful of entities in Home Assistant based on the state reported from an inReach satellite communicator (or multiple communicators).

-**Please note:** This does not use the username and password that the Garmin owner uses to log in.
-Instead, it uses the data from the user's MapShare profile on https://share.garmin.com/ assuming the owner has turned the MapShare feature "on" and shared the link with you.

 This allows you, as a friend or family member of one or more inReach owners, to track their status centrally without having to use the MapShare web interface (or to create automations based on Zones, for example—See the "Tips and Tricks" section below for details).